vinayakvadoothker/CruzHacks2024/rentora-website/README.md

-# rentora.ai
+# Rentora
-A Repo for A Website and App - Rentora.ai
+A Repo for A Website - rentora.net

 # Rentora Website